rob-blackbourn/bareASGI-session/README.md

 add_session_middleware(app, MemorySessionStorage())
 ```

-The session can be retrieved with the `session_data` helper function:
+The session can be retrieved with the `session_data` helper function.
+This returns
+an (initially empty) dictionary.

 ```python
 from datetime import datetime